red-hat-data-services/odh-deployer/CONTRIBUTING.md

 In order to contribute, just add the desired changes in the documentation and raise a new PR for our team to review it.

-The docs are held in the following path, `/odh-dashboard`, in one of these two folders:
+The docs are held in the following path, `/odh-dashboard`, in one of these three folders:

+- `apps`: For installations on both managed and self-managed env.
-- `apps-managed-service`: For managed installations
+- `apps-managed-service`: Only for installations on managed env .
-- `apps-on-prem`: For self-managed installations.
+- `apps-on-prem`: Only for installations on self-managed env.

 The steps to add new information are: